 A. God brings you to the end of your strength

-2 Corinthians 12:9-10, And He said to me, “My grace is sufficient for you, for power is perfected in weakness.”Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
-Therefore I am well content with weaknesses… For when I am weak, then I am strong.
+This is what he writes, 2 Corinthians 12.
+He said to me, the Lord said to me, my grace is sufficient.
+He prayed three times that the Lord would remove this affliction.
+The answer of the Lord, my grace is sufficient for you, for power is perfected in weakness.
+Then he responds to this and he says, "Both gladly, therefore, I would rather boast about my weaknesses so that the power of Christ may dwell in me.
+Therefore," he says, "I am well content with weakness.
+For when I am weak, then I am strong"

 B. Build a legacy of faith

 There's an old saying that many people think in the Bible but it's not.
 That saying goes like this, "God helps those who help themselves."
 No, God doesn't help those who help themselves.
 God helps those who are helpless.
 When Abraham and Sarah tried to help themselves, the result was Ishmael.
 When they were far beyond being able to help themselves, God gave them Isaac and all the blessings that followed.